ThirtySomething/YAIP/README.md

 ## Motivation ##

 Searching for INI parsers for C++ fires up a lot of them.
 Most of them come with a lot of stuff/classes around, some of them as library.
 Only a few of them offers plain classes.
 Also only a few of them are portable.
-And I'm missing the usage of modern C++ like templates and the usage of the STL.
+And I'm missing the usage of modern C++ like own [*templates*](https://en.wikipedia.org/wiki/Template_(C%2B%2B)) and the usage of the [*STL*](https://de.wikipedia.org/wiki/Standard_Template_Library).
 I like to improve my C++ skills so I decided to write my own INI file parser.

 ## Implementation details ##